marzeelabs/compraaospequenos/README.md

 # #compraaospequenos
 > Covid-19 crisis: help local shops survive and thrive

+## Architecture

+This website is built using GatsbyJS and using Google Sheets as data source.

+- Google sheet data source: https://docs.google.com/spreadsheets/d/1VT6yvROk2V_Z438YdzBHkjeplqOeaTkAR4SfifBsMqg/edit?usp=sharing

+For Gatsby to have access to the google sheet, you need to setup a Google Cloud service user and add this user to the google sheet.
+For more info, check out the [plugin docs](https://www.gatsbyjs.org/packages/gatsby-source-google-sheets/).

 ## Local development

 Copy `.env.example` to `.env` and add configuration keys (ask @pvhee).